brightsg/Dubrovnik/Framework/dotNetBindings/Framework/V4.0.30319/mscorlib/README.md

 Xcode chokes when trying to build such a large target.
 Source indexing is the problem, hence the makefile.

-The project source is still acessible via the mscorlib folder reference.
+The project source is still acessible via the Generated-bindings folder reference.